 We recommend campers or other personal equipment at your campsite to be removed if your campsite is in the affected area or on the same roads which will be used for logging purposes.
 We cannot guarantee the safety of your personal property.
+If your camp is registered as a designated campsite, the area will be protected, but it is still advisable to remove any mobile structures.
+For more information about our campsite policy, please visit Campsite Program on our website.

-❖ Logging activity just started on my lease and deer/turkey season will open next week.
+Logging activity just started on my lease and deer/turkey season will open next week.
 The loggers say they will be on our tract for 6-8 weeks.
 Can I get a refund for that acreage?

 A primary reason Weyerhaeuser owns land is to grow and harvest trees.
 We must harvest timber at all times of the year.
-Unfortunately, your lease must be harvested during the hunting season.
+Unfortunately, your lease could be harvested during the hunting season.
 The lease contract states that timber harvest may occur at any time.
 Furthermore, we make every attempt to provide clubs notification of timber harvest prior to lease renewal so that they may make an informed decision on lease renewal.
 We regret that timber harvest is impacting your ability to hunt, but we will not issue refunds or prorate the lease.